 The Australasian Recycling Label (ARL) is a labelling scheme developed by the Australian Packaging Covenant Organisation and Planet Ark that instructs consumers on how to correctly recycle product packaging.
 Since its launch in 2018, the initiative has been adopted by over 270 organisations across Australia and New Zealand.
-The promotion of the ARL on the Baw Baw Shire Council website and other Council resources could help to reduce the community's confusion on recycling issues.
-Council could also consider endorsing the scheme's 'if in doubt, leave it out' rule for recycling, which could help to minimise contamination.
+The promotion of the ARL on Council's website and other Council resources could help to reduce the community's confusion on recycling issues.
+Council could also consider endorsing the scheme's 'if in doubt, leave it out' rule for recycling7, which could help to minimise contamination.

 Council could consider adopting a contamination policy to establish and help enforce preferred recycling behaviours in the community.
 This could be implemented with the help of the recycling collection contractor.
 Households with high contamination rates could be identified and targeted for education, with fines handed out to repeat offenders.
-This would require additional resourcing within Council's Environmental Health team.